mroberts1/BOOTSTRA.386/manual/index.md

 Most time travelers are extremely sterilized robots going back hundreds of millions of years to collect samples.
 And even then, only about 16% come back.
 Most missions fail.
 The robots crash or they fail to come back.
 The Antikythera device is actually a gear from one famous fiery crash in Alexandria which got "reverse engineered" as the Aeolipile and of course there's Roswell.

 The best way to travel isn't to get vintage currency, that's expensive.
 Instead, purchase jewelry at estate sales then pawn it off.
-Then you'll have a couple weeks of money without having to purchase currency from coin collectors before you go.
+Then you'll have a couple weeks of money without having to buy currency from coin collectors before you go.

 But that money and the rest of the stuff in my Samsonite really doesn't last long.
 My chance to return won't open up for 6 months and this money will last about 3 weeks if I'm stingy.

 Most people think that they would just invest in stocks and become a millionaire.

 There's a few problems.
-You Driver's license has a date of birth 35 years in a future.
+You Driver's license has a date of birth decades in the future.
 How are you going to open up that brokerage account?

 "Work with the mob" you might say.
-Ok, how?
+OK, how?
 Call 1-800-MAFIA4U and get Guido on the horn?
 Be real.

 Let's say you bring back $50,000 in jewelry to sell.
 Anyone you sell it to has to file anything priced over $1,000 with the Feds and they need your ID which once again you don't have.